ABHAY-SAKARIYA/ScrapA/README.md

 ## Features

 - Web Scraping Made Easy
-- Can Also Use To Download Data from Web Page (Still Pending)
+- Can Also Use To Download Data from Web Page
 - Fast Working And Capable To Handle large Data
 - File Handling I/O Operations